Skip navigation

 How we are funded

-As a union, we function through a dues model: our members support us and this means that we are accountable to members and put members' interests first.
+As a union, we function through a dues model: our members support us by contributing a monthly financial due and this means that we are accountable to members and put members' interests first.
 We feel very strongly about being democratic and member-run: your member dues keep us working for you, our members.

 You can join here.

 Trade unions have also supported our work by affiliating to Living Rent.
-We are grateful for such support and if you want to ask your union branch to affiliate, contact us
+We are grateful for such support and if you want to ask your union branch to affiliate, see our affiliation page or contact us

 We also seek external funding to support our activities and enable the growth of the union.